 The Colosseum, one of the 7 wonders of the world.

 The Colosseum is one of the most iconic and historic attractions in Italy, and one of the 7 wonders of the world.
-This relic from the heyday of the Roman Empire has featured in everything from history books and TV to Hollywood films such as Ridley Scott´s epic “Gladiator” and Bruce Lee´s “Way of the Dragon”.
+This relic from the heyday of the Roman Empire has been featured in everything from history books and TV to Hollywood films such as Ridley Scott´s epic “Gladiator” and Bruce Lee´s “Way of the Dragon”.
 A totally unique amphitheater, steeped in dramatic events down through its ancient history.

 About the Colosseum as an amphitheater